zachvalenta/jvns.ca/source/about/index.markdown

 forays into other areas.
 There's a list of my [favorite posts](http://jvns.ca/blog/categories/favorite/), as well as some [projects](http://jvns.ca/projects/) I've worked on.

-I spent the fall of 2013 at [Hacker School](http://hackerschool.com), which houses the best programming community I've seen anywhere.
+I spent the fall of 2013 at [Recurse Center](http://recurse.com), which houses the best programming community I've seen anywhere.
 I wrote down [what I did every day while there](http://jvns.ca/blog/categories/hackerschool/), if you want to know what it's like.